-Our locality partnerships will also play a large part in the future for the borough.
+We have locality partnerships throughout our borough.
 These partnerships will identify projects to address community priorities and solve local problems with the services they receive.
 They will look to bring about cross-agency solutions and work with communities in fill gaps in provision or to complement public provision.